slashssab/Facial-Recognition/README.md

 >Capturing image form your camera

->Save images of your face, and force the program to learn your face
+>Save images of your face, and force the program to learn It